 Crypt Site of 12th-century church, housing some of Siena's oldest frescoes.

-Church of San Domenico Huge brick church with St. Catherine's head and thumb.
+Basilica of San Domenico Huge brick church with St. Catherine's head and thumb.

 Sanctuary of St. Catherine Home of St. Catherine.